 TASTING NOTES & CELLARING & FOOD PAIRING

-The wine has a bright hue with a golden straw colour.
-It displays a refreshing nose of bright pear and peach blossoms with subtle lemon meringue and notes of freshly rolled oats.
-A full-bodied wine with great palate tension.
-Crisp apple and chalky citrus are infused with mild layers of Crème Brulé, spun sugar and floral potpourri.
-The flavours are vibrant, and the finish refined.
+The wine has a bright hue and a vibrant golden colour.
+It has a striking nose of sliced pear and peach blossom interwoven with subtle lime and caramelised oats.
+A full-bodied wine but with excellent palate tension.
+Crisp apple and chalky citrus are infused with layers of Crème Brulé and roasted almonds.
+The flavours are refreshing, and the finish refined.
 Exceptionally well suited to grilled fish, creamy Alfredo pasta and salads.
 The freshness of the wine also makes it ideal for mild, aromatic curries.

 2021 Platter’s Guide – 4 Stars

 2020 South African Wine Index – Platinum Award 95+